zubinchopra/portaldocs/portal-sdk/templates/portalfx-resourcemenu-migration.md

 For more information about the Resource menu APIs, see [portalfx-resourcemenu-api.md](portalfx-resourcemenu-api.md).

-### Feature flag previous behaviors
+### Flag previous behaviors

 After the Resource menu has been added to the extension, there may be cases in which previous code is no longer suitable.
 However, backward-compatibility may be an issue, for developers and other users.
-If so, the "resourcemenu" feature flag can be used to switch between the resource menu and previous settings selections, as in the following code.
+If so, the `resourcemenu` feature flag can be used to switch between the resource menu and previous settings selections, as in the following code.

 ``` ts
 MsPortalFx.isFeatureEnabled("resourcemenu")